How Can Knowing the Four C’s of Medical Malpractice Help You as a Patient?

 2. Communication

-Good communication between providers and patients—or among healthcare teams—is fundamental to efficient care.
-Clear communication ensures that patients understand their diagnoses, treatments, and follow-up instructions while enabling providers to collaborate effectively.
+Good patient communication between providers and patients — or among healthcare teams — is fundamental to efficient care.
+Clear patient communication ensures that patients understand their diagnoses, treatments, and follow-up instructions while enabling providers to collaborate effectively.

 When communication breaks down, errors can occur, ranging from medication mishaps to botched surgeries.
 For example, a patient may receive the wrong medication dosage due to a nurse misinterpreting unclear instructions from the doctor.
-Poor communication can result in preventable complications and even life-threatening situations.
+Communication failures can result in preventable complications and even life-threatening situations.

 If your medical care providers don’t seem to be communicating, leading to you being injured, you may be a victim of medical malpractice.